fireproofsocks/jenerator/README.md

 #### Images

-- image-url // TODO: get height and width... or get a range of sizes
+- image-url supports keywords for "width" and "height" to specify integer dimensions.

 #### File